spica-engine/site/docs/content/concept/function.md

 }
 ```

-#### Difference Between Bucket After Events and Database Events
+#### Difference Between Bucket Events and Database Events

-Database events trigger when a change happens on the Database layer, but Bucket After Events listens to the API operations and triggers when the API processes the request.
+Database events trigger when a change happens on the Database layer, but Bucket Events listens to the API operations and triggers when the API processes the request.

 If you happen to change data directly from the database (e.g. by using the `@spica-devkit/database`), only the Database events are triggers.
-But on either change via Spica Client or Bucket APIs, both **Bucket After Events** and **Database Events** trigger.
+But on either change via Spica Client or Bucket APIs, both **Bucket Events** and **Database Events** trigger.

 For example, let's assume we want to send a notification to a 3rd party API when a Spica User changes data on Spica, but also we have a function that changes a bucket data internally by using `@spica-devkit/database`.
-It's correct to use **Bucket After Events** for the 3rd API communication instead of the Database Events in this case.
+It's correct to use **Bucket Events** for the 3rd API communication instead of the Database Events in this case.

 ### System